5 Things You Can Do Today To Improve Your Running Form

 - It makes running just a little bit easier!
 And who doesn’t want that.

 Here at Lumo Bodytech, we spend a lot of time thinking about running form and how we can help runners improve by simple and effective coaching accessible to everybody.
-With our upcoming release of Lumo Run (slated to launch in July), we’re excited to be able to provide a tool that runners can use to track, learn and get coached on some of the most important metrics in running form.
+With our upcoming release of Lumo Run, we’re excited to be able to provide a tool that runners can use to track, learn and get coached on some of the most important metrics in running form.
 But until then, here are 6 (somewhat) easy things you can start doing today to improve your running form.

 1. Increase your cadence